 A frequently asked about area of taxation, a corporation’s income tax liability can change when the income originates from a territory outside Singapore.
-This article has been written to offer some clarification the regulations surrounding taxation of foreign-sourced income by Singapore companies.
-For general information on corporate income tax, please see our guide.
+This article has been written to offer some clarification the regulations surrounding taxation of income sourced by Singapore companies from foreigners or foreign sources.
+For general information on corporate income tax, please see Ottavia’s guide.
 This information is provided as general guidance and not as a substitute for professional advice.

 Per the Income Tax Act of Singapore, corporate income tax is imposed on income that is either a) earned from business activities in Singapore; or b) subject to certain exemptions, received in Singapore from outside the country.
 The first part defines income sourced within Singapore.
 The second defines income received or deemed to be received in Singapore.